ccamel/go-graphql-subscription-example/README.md

   go-graphql-subscription-example [flags]

 Flags:
-      --brokers strings   The list of broker addresses used to connect to the kafka cluster (default [localhost:9092]) -h, --help              help for go-graphql-subscription-example
+  -h, --help             help for go-graphql-subscription-example
-      --port uint16       The listening port (default 8000) --topics strings    The list of kafka topics that subscribers can consume (default [foo])
+      --port uint16      The listening port (default 8000) --source string    The URI of the source to connect to --topics strings   The list of topics/stream names that subscribers can consume (default [foo])
 ```

 Run the application which exposes the 2 previously created topics to subscribers: